camaraproject/Governance/ProjectCharter.md

 **Steering Committee**

-The highest deciding committee is the Steering Committee of the Telco Global API Project.
+The highest deciding committee is the Steering Committee of the CAMARA Project.
 At the inception of the project, the voting members of the Steering Committee were agreed in a bootstrap steering committee meeting, with each company represented in the Participants.md file in the project’s repository appointing one voting member of the Steering Committee.
 The voting members will be listed in the [CODEOWNERS](./CODEOWNERS) file within the Project’s code repository.
 The Steering Committee decides on adding or removing members, and may choose an alternative approach for determining the voting members of the Steering Committee, and any such alternative approach will be documented in this [Project Charter](./ProjectCharter.md).
 Any meetings of the Steering Committee are intended to be open to the public, and can be conducted electronically, via teleconference, or in person.

 A member of the steering board can – in case of absence or unavailability - send a representative as stand-in.
 The steering board has to be informed before a representation including the duration of it.
 To avoid much changes in the steering board each member shall name a default stand-in.